-Not every accident will be forgiven.
 Each insurance company varies on the eligibility requirements of its accident forgiveness program.
-Usually, accident forgiveness only applies to drivers who have one at-fault accident on record.
+Usually, accident forgiveness only applies to one at-fault accident.

 How do you get accident forgiveness?

 Not all auto insurance companies offer accident forgiveness so it is important to check with your insurance company.
-If you are currently searching for a new insurance policy, it’s important to research whether the insurance companies you are looking at offer accident forgiveness.
-If your insurance company offers accident forgiveness, there are a number of different ways that you can enroll in this program.
+If you are currently searching for a new insurance policy, it’s important to research whether the carrier you’re looking at offers accident forgiveness.
+If your insurance company offers accident forgiveness, there may be a few ways to enroll in the program.